trickerer01/RC/README.md

   - `-search_art hydrafxx,medeister -search_rule_art any`
 - Note that overall search always obeys `AND` rule:
   - _search string_ `AND` _ANY_OF/ALL the tags_ `AND` _ANY_OF/ALL the artists_ `AND` _ANY_OF/ALL the categories_
+- How raw string search really works: when trying to match word(s) in the search string server performs no additional steps.
+Words in provided string may match title, tags, categories or author.
+Matching is **exact** so word 'all' will **not** match 'tall', 'calling' or everything else containing this symbol sequence but this exact word

 #### Filters
 - Initial search results / ids list can be then filtered further using `extra tags` (see below)